-Based on the five University Undergraduate Learning Outcomes and research on human learning and student development, COLA 100E is designed to assist you as first-year exploring majors in your academic and personal transition to university life as well as to provide a foundation for success throughout your college career.
-You will:
+Based on the five University Undergraduate Learning Outcomes and research on student development, COLA 100E is designed to assist you as a first-year student during your academic and personal transition into university life.
+COLA 100E’s primary goal is to provide you a foundation for success throughout your college career!

-- Develop an appreciation of lifelong learning through an understanding of the knowledge and skills necessary to succeed as an undergraduate, including critical-thinking skills, effective written and oral communication skills, information literacy, and research skills.
+- Increase your appreciation of lifelong learning through an understanding of the knowledge and skills you will need to succeed as an undergraduate, emphasizing critical thinking, effective communication skills, and information literacy.

-- Gain an awareness of your role within your respective community and greater society, including ethical decision making, service, leadership, and cultural competency.
+- Gain an awareness of your role within your respective community, while exploring topics like leadership, service, student involvement, cultural competency, and ethical decision making.

-COLA 100E is offered through a partnership between the Academic Success Center and the College of Liberal Arts (COLA) and is designed to help you explore (E) possible majors and careers.
+Designed for all Academic Success Center student populations, COLA 100E is offered through a partnership between the ASC and the College of Liberal Arts (COLA) and is the only UNLV first-year seminar that helps student explore (E) both majors and careers.
+COLA 100E is part of the required UNLV General Education Curriculum.

-COLA 100E: First-Year Seminar for Exploring Majors is offered in the fall, spring, and summer and is part of the required general education curriculum.
+COLA 100E: First-Year Seminar is offered in the fall, spring, and summer.
 Visit MyUNLV to register.

 Questions about COLA 100E?

 Contact the ASC at 702-895-3177 / email@example.com or contact Dr. Emily Shreve, who coordinates COLA 100E, at 702-774-4629 / firstname.lastname@example.org.

 Interested in teaching COLA 100E?